-'''

-var find = new qx.event.Command("Ctrl+F");
+''' var findCommand = new qx.ui.command.Command("Ctrl+F"); findCommand.addListener("execute", this.onFind, this); '''

-find.addListener("execute", this.onFind, this);

-'''

 The command can easily be attached to many types of Buttons etc. Some of them, like the MenuButtons, automatically display the configured shortcut as well.
 As seen above, the Commands also make use of the key identifiers.